simonmichael/hledger_site/src/ledger.md

 And you may want to skip ahead to [Interoperating tips](#interoperating-tips) or any other topic that seems relevant.
 See also [#1962](https://github.com/simonmichael/hledger/issues/1962).*

-hledger was inspired by the app that pioneered plain text accounting: Ledger (<https://ledger-cli.org>).

 ## Differences